Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 **Immunity Checks!**
 • Don't waste focus on that immune guy, no point.
 Get some focus up with Steady Shots instead!
 • Don't Scatter Shot him if he's immune due to an abiility or DR. I won't let you!

+## Toggles:
+`/xxxxx Burst`
+Toggles Burst mode rotation On (off default)
+`/xxxxx BurstPrep`
+Toggles Burst Preparation mode rotation On (off default)
+`/xxxxx PhialManual`
+Toggles Phial of Serenity to be Manual (off default)
+`/xxxxx DoubleTapManual`
+Toggles Double Tap to be Manual (off by default, therefore Double Tap is Automatic when bursting)
+`/xxxxx TrueshotManual`
+Toggles Trueshot to be Manual (off by default, therefore Trueshot is Automatic when bursting) `/xxxxx ResonatingArrowManual`
+Toggles Resonating Arrow to be Manual (off by default, therefore Resonating Arrow is Automatic when bursting)
+`/xxxxx WildSpiritsManual`
+Toggles Wild Spirits to be Manual (off by default, therefore Wild Spirits is Automatic when bursting)
+`/xxxxx ConcFocus`
+Toggles Concussive Shot to be on Focus instead of Target (off by default, therefore Concussive Shot is on Target)

+***

+## Queues:

+`/xxxxx ResonatingArrow`
+Queues Resonating Arrow on the next GCD
+`/xxxxx WildSpirits`
+Queues Wild Spirits on the next GCD
+`/xxxxx BindingShot`
+Queues Binding Shot on the next GCD
+`/xxxxx FreezingTrap`
+Queues Freezing Trap on the next GCD
+`/xxxxx TarTrap`
+Queues Tar Trap on the next GCD
+`/xxxxx HiExplosiveTrap`
+Queues Hi-Explosive Trap on the next GCD
+`/xxxxx ScatterShot`
+Queues Scatter Shot @ Target on the next GCD
+`/xxxxx ScatterShotFocus`
+Queues Scatter Shot @ Focus on the next GCD
+`/xxxxx Flare`
+Queues Flare on the next GCD